vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

   the summer; I expect to have some time freed up from reducing food-related work, *but* I don't yet know how I will want to direct that freed-up time.

+## 2024-12-06 update

+I am reducing the frequency of this exercise from once every 4 days to once every 6 days; now I only do this exercise on days when I am not doing either weight-lifting + push-ups or dead hang + pull-ups.
+This accompanies an overall reduction in the frequency of those strength exercises.